thirtythreeforty/neolink/dissector/udp.md

 ## Payload

-- The XML payloads and encrypted with a simple xor algorithm.
+- The XML payloads are encrypted with a simple xor algorithm.
 See the full source in neolink for details.

 ## Start Discovery payload